emmajane/tito/source/_pages/presentation_checklist.md

 Each 1-hour presentation takes in the range of 40-100 hours to prepare for (less prep time is required if it's a topic I've previously presented).
 Workshops can take in the range of one week to prepare one day's worth of content.
 The efficiencies for workshops are because I've already dedicated some time to a workshop's topic before proposing it.

+Sample "time from presentation" is given for each phase.
+For example, "3 months" means "3 months before your presentation".

+# Brainstorming Phase

+Gathering your thoughts.

 ## 3 Months